Kenny Beats

-Kenneth Charles Blume III, known professionally as Kenny Beats, is an American record producer, audio engineer, and songwriter.
+Kenneth Charles Blume III (born May 10, 1991), formerly known professionally as Kenny Beats, is an American record producer, DJ, audio engineer, and songwriter.

 Early life

 Kenneth Blume III was born and raised in Greenwich, Connecticut.
-He has been studying music since the age of 9 when he started playing the guitar, playing drums since the age of 11, and producing music since his sophomore year of high school.
+He got an early start in music picking up the guitar at age 9, the drums at 11, and music production in his sophomore year of high school.
 His first guitar was a Fender Stratocaster and his first amplifier was a Fender Hot-Rod Deluxe.
 During his junior year at Greenwich High School, he was able to enter a national electronic-music competition hosted by the National Association for Music Education (NAFME) and the National School Boards Association (NSBA).
-Blume III won second place in the competition, which motivated him to start taking music production seriously.
+Blume won second place in the competition, which motivated him to start taking music production seriously.

 After he graduated high school, he moved to New York, where he started interning for Cinematic Music Group in the summer of 2010.
 His internship at CMG led to his collaboration with artist Smoke DZA on 4 of his albums.
 It was also during the year 2010 when his music attracted the attention of Levi Maestro, leading to their collaboration on an ad campaign for Brisk.
-After spending some time in New York, he moved to Boston and studied Jazz Guitar and Music Business at Berklee College of Music.
+After spending some time in New York, he moved to Boston and studied jazz guitar and music business at Berklee College of Music.

 Musical style

-Kenny's production style varies.
+Blume's production style varies.
 His digital audio workstation (DAW) of choice is Ableton Live.
-He plays piano, bass guitar, electric guitar & drums and often implements live instrumentation into his instrumentals, whether it performed by him or from a fellow instrumentalist.
+He plays piano, bass guitar, electric guitar, and drums.
+He often implements live instrumentation into his instrumentals, whether it be performed by himself or a fellow instrumentalist.

-A lot of his productions credits often fall into the Trap music sub-genre of hip-hop, commonly using 16th/8th note hi-hats with slight variation (such as rolls), hard-hitting kick drums, snares & booming 808 bass shots.
+A lot of his productions credits often fall into the trap music sub-genre of hip-hop, commonly using 16th/8th note hi-hats with slight variation (such as rolls), hard-hitting kick drums, snares & booming 808 bass shots.
 He also explores more versatile instrumentation, tempos, production styles etc. such as with the likes of the more laid back and instrumental approach of songs such as singer Dominic Fike's "Phone Numbers" which contains a live guitar sample (performed by SNL lead guitarist Jared Scharff) and a more acoustic feel, backed by a Virtual Studio Technology (VST) version of a real electric bass within Ableton Live that plays the bass line, provided via the Kontakt (sampler) VST.
 Another style of his production leans to a more experimental sound, found within his collaborative project with rapper Denzel Curry, Unlocked which contains many spoken word samples scattered throughout the tracks and a more disjointed feel, provided by various creative implementations of obscure musical samples found throughout the project.
-His songs often begin with the producer tag "Whoa, Kenny!", which was originally said by the Atlanta rapper KEY!, who is a frequent collaborator of Kenny's.
+His songs often begin with the producer tag "Whoa, Kenny!", which was originally said by the Atlanta rapper KEY!, who is a frequent collaborator of Blume's.